female model poses guide featured image

-Working With Female Amateur Models: A Posing And Directing Guide For Photographers
+Posing & Directing Female Amateur Models: A Guide For Photographers

-Knowing how to use female poses and how to direct models is a great photographing quality.
+Knowing how to use female poses and direct models is an excellent quality of photography.
 Unfortunately, many photographers lack this.
 You may have a great location, stylist, and lighting setup.
-However, a badly posed model can ruin your shoot.
-Hence it is necessary to have a few female model poses or tips ready under your belt when working with beginner models.
+However, a poorly posed model can ruin your shoot.
+Hence, a few female model poses or tips must be under your belt when working with beginner models.

 Hand Poses Freebie